 Key consideration 1 An FMI should allow for fair and open access to its services, including by direct and, where relevant, indirect participants and other FMIs, based on reasonable risk-related participation requirements.
 Description Participation criteria and requirements: Access to TR services is as per the reporting requirements of RBI and the CCIL TR Rules which are made available on the CCIL website.
 RBI directives clearly state the eligibility criteria for each participant/instrument.
 Access to trade repositories: Entities including banks, primary dealers and others that are required to report transactions concluded by them in OTC derivative instruments to the TR do so on the basis of a mandate by the RBI.
+Every entity investing in the primary or secondary market of CPs/CDs or participating in the Repo market for Corporate Bonds/CPs/CDs are required to take the membership of CCIL TR.
 Access to TR is provided to all entities that are mandated to report.
-The onboarding documentation is uniform across all members.
-All the members are direct members and report their Interbank and Client trades to CCIL-TR and since they report directly, currently there is no demand for third party to report trades on behalf of members.
-The access to TR reporting shall be provided to third party entities (including Electronic Trading Platforms (ETP), in case such a requirement arises under any law/ regulation.
+The onboarding documentation is uniform across all members for that segment.
+All the members are direct members and report their Interbank and Client trades to CCIL-TR.
+The access to TR reporting shall be provided to third party entities (including Electronic Trading Platforms (ETP) post finalization of the requirements by the regulator.
 Key consideration 2 An FMI's participation requirements should be justified in terms of the safety and efficiency of the FMI and the markets it serves, be tailored to and commensurate with the FMI's specific risks, and be publicly disclosed.
 Subject to maintaining acceptable risk control standards, an FMI should endeavor to set requirements that have the least-restrictive impact on access that circumstances permit.
-Participation requirements are adequately tailored to ensure participation of all the eligible entities.
+Description Participation requirements are adequately tailored to ensure participation of all the eligible entities.
 For trade repository services, the eligibility criterion to undertake transactions in each product is clearly specified by RBI.
 Since the reporting is mandated by RBI, any transactions undertaken by these entities have to be reported to the Trade Reporting platform.
 All eligible members have been given access to TR services.
-Least restrictive access: Membership criteria is reviewed periodically as and when situation in market requires revision in access criteria Disclosure of criteria: Participation criteria and restrictions are available publicly through CCIL website. unough CCIL website.
-An FMI should monitor compliance with its participation requirements on an ongoing basis and have clearly defined and publicly disclosed procedures for facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participant that breaches, or no longer meets, the participation requirements. participation requirements. participation requirements.
-Monitoring compliance:
+Least restrictive access: Membership criteria is reviewed periodically as and when situation in market requires revision in access criteria Disclosure of criteria: Participation criteria and restrictions are available publicly through CCIL website.
+Key consideration 3 An FMI should monitor compliance with its Key consideration 3 participation requirements on an ongoing basis and have clearly defined and publicly disclosed procedures for facilitating the suspension and orderly exit of a participant that breaches, or no longer meets, the participation requirements.
+Description Monitoring compliance: Monitoring of compliance with participation requirements is conducted through a process of annual review.
+Any other external event or regulatory actions which have an impact on the members are also monitored closely and actions taken suitably.
 Specific processes are described in the Rules for exit of a member from TR services.

 Participants are required to report any major change in their status to CCIL.

-A member shall cease to be a member by: a. expulsion in accordance with provisions contained in CCIL-TR Rules after a reasonable notice in writing to the member and under advice to the Regulator. b. voluntary or compulsory winding up of the member. c. failing to adhere to any of the membership conditions /criteria to which it has been admitted as a member after a reasonable notice in writing to the member and under advice to the Regulator.
+A member shall cease to be a member by:

+- a. expulsion in accordance with provisions contained in CCIL-TR Rules after a reasonable notice in writing to the member and under advice to the RBI. - b. voluntary or compulsory winding up of the member. - c. failing to adhere to any of the membership conditions /criteria to which it has been admitted as a member after a reasonable notice in writing to the member and under advice to the Regulator.